In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 ee) Failing to keep contemporaneously written medical records as required by rule of the board.

-ff) Prescribing or dispensing a legend drug, including any controlled substance, inappropriately or in excessive or inappropriate quantities.
+ff) Prescribing or dispensing a legend drug as defined in chapter 499, including any controlled substance, inappropriately or in excessive or inappropriate quantities.

 gg) Practicing or offering to practice beyond the scope permitted by law.